postmates/PMHTTP/README.md

 #### Environments

 `HTTPManager` has a property `environment` of type `HTTPManager.Environment`.
-An environment is a simple wrapper around an `NSURL` and represents the base URL that requests should use if the request is not made with an absolute URL.
+An environment is a simple wrapper around a `URL` and represents the base URL that requests should use if the request is not made with an absolute URL.
 You may wish to create your own extension that looks something
 like: